South Africa–United Arab Emirates relations

-South African-United Arab Emirates relations refer to the bilateral relations between South Africa and the United Arab Emirates.
+South Africa–United Arab Emirates relations refer to the bilateral relations between South Africa and the United Arab Emirates.
 South Africa has an embassy in Abu Dhabi.
 United Arab Emirates has an embassy in Pretoria.

 History

 Diplomatic relations began when Sheikh Hamdan bin Zayed Al-Nahyan visited South Africa in 1994 for the inauguration of President Nelson Mandela.
 The first UAE ambassador arrived in South Africa on 12 November 1995.

 Economic relations

 Economic ties between South Africa and the UAE have been particularly strong, with the UAE serving as an important trade and investment partner for South Africa in the Middle East.
 South Africa is one of the largest trading partners of the UAE in Africa, with bilateral trade between the two countries valued at over $3 billion in 2013.
 By 2021, South Africa exported US$4.47 billion to the UAE with the most significant exports being gold, diamonds and ferroalloys whilst the UAE exported US$ 2.4 billion mostly consisting of petroleum products and copper.